 In addition to this movie being a cinematic treat, you'll hopefully feel a little better about whatever convoluted situation you've tangled yourself up in.

 See also: For a more silly kind of complicated, watch A24's Swiss Army Man, in which Paul Dano befriends Daniel Radcliffe, who stars as a flatulence-ridden corpse.

 Stable AF: The Irishman (2019)

 Okay, so now you're over pretending to be the best version of yourself, we can get to the real deal.

-See also: Any other “cute film” or “classic” you’ve seen a bunch of times but still adore, such as The Sixth Sense, Billy Elliot, and About a Boy.
+See also: Any other classic you've seen a bunch of times but still adore, such as Blow, The Sixth Sense, Billy Elliot, and About a Boy.

 Considering a breakup: The Lobster (2015)

 Do you really want to break up?
 If this is a question you're asking yourself during your Valentine's Day movie selection process, then a) not a great sign, and b) put yourself in Colin Farrell's shoes.
 More specifically, place yourself in the shoes of his character in The Lobster.